-And here's an update - some years later ...
+And here's an update on food flasks - some years later ...

 Since I first wrote this post, I've been through every combination of food flasks and have had to tweak my approach accordingly.
 First I had both boys taking a regular flask to school 4 days a week.
 Then there was that short period when they were both 'STARVING, Mum' and so we upped the game to an XL size flask for them both.
 Now both boys are away at university in the US and Hella (don't be fooled by her small size) also has a healthy appetite and wants a food flask to eat en route to swim training after school every day.

-My approach has stayed largely the same -
+My approach on food flasks has stayed largely the same -

-- Work out how much food is required (for Hella it's a regular size flask, normally filled to 'almost full').
+- Work out how much food is required (for Hella it's a regular-sized flask, normally filled to 'almost full').

 - Find a container type that is about the same volume - you can work this out by filling the flask with water and tipping it into a few containers until you land on the best one - and then use these containers to fill with your pasta, curry, soup, dhal, stews to freeze it for later.

 - I freeze loads of things, so I ended up buying some cheap containers from Amazon but re-using old food or takeaway containers also works brilliantly.
 The most important thing is that the size is right.

 - Be sure to label what you put in the freezer.
 Although you think you will just know what it is, as soon as it's frozen, everything looks the same.
 I have some small, simple stickers that I write on.
 Come to think of it, I should consider upgrading these - I bought them years ago (in a bumper pack) when my eyesight was decent and they are so tiny that I can barely see to write on them even WITH my glasses on!
 Note to self ...